-Owners using any of the fuels that have decreased in price and who have obtained a rent increase for a fuel cost adjustment since Dec.
-31, 1979, are required to serve any affected tenants and file a report with the DHCR for a rent reduction by April 1, 2014, for fuel costs.
+Owners using any of the fuels that have decreased in price and who have obtained a rent increase for fuel cost adjustment since Dec.
+31, 1979, are required to serve any affected tenants and file a report with the DHCR for a rent reduction by April 1, 2015, for fuel costs.
 If an owner fails to do so, all rent adjustments for fuel costs previously obtained will be forfeited for a period of 12 months and the rent reduction will be retroactive to Jan.
-1, 2014.
-Similarly, for those categories of fuel that increased, the owner must file by April 1, 2014.
+1, 2015.
+Similarly, for those categories of fuel that increased (interruptible gas-Con Ed; steam; and coal), the owner must file by April 1, 2015.

-The DHCR is requiring online filing of the 2014 Report, Certification and Notice of Fuel Cost Adjustment Eligibility.
-Paper applications will not be accepted.
+The DHCR is requiring online filing of the 2015 Owner’s Report, Certification and Notice of Fuel Cost Adjustment Eligibility.
+Paper applications won’t be accepted.
 To file forms online, go to https://www1.dhcr.state.ny.us/FuelCost/.

 Send Forms to Tenants

 With the online filing system, you’ll be able to print out the copies of forms you need to give to tenants: